danwerner21/UniFLEX/Hardware/CPU09GPP/09NET/README.md

 Hm, yes, I used a few SMT components, the ones to serve as 3V3 power source for the W5500 module.
 The IO pin's are 5 V tolerant.

+The scope screenshot shows the nice timing of the SPI clocks versus the data bits.
+Here the SPI address was 0003 (big endian)